edunham/site/2017/06/27/internet_safety.rst

 information you disclose.
 Beware, however, that any software vulnerability in a private forum may mean its contents suddenly becomes public.

-In my opinion, psuedonymous identity is an excellent compromise between the social benefits of always being the same person, and physical safety from hypothetical attackers.
-I find that behaving psuedonymously rather than anonymously helps me build friendships with people whom I'm not sure at first whether to trust, while maintaining a sense of accountability for my reputation that's absent in strictly anonymous communication.
+In my opinion, pseudonymous identity is an excellent compromise between the social benefits of always being the same person, and physical safety from hypothetical attackers.
+I find that behaving pseudonymously rather than anonymously helps me build friendships with people whom I'm not sure at first whether to trust, while maintaining a sense of accountability for my reputation that's absent in strictly anonymous communication.
 But hey, I'm